namehash/ens-normalize-python/README.md

 ens_cure('Ni‍ck?.ETH')
 # 'nick.eth'
 # ZWJ and '?' are removed, no error is raised
-# note: this function is not a part of the ENS Normalization Standard

-# note: might still raise DisallowedNameError for certain names, which cannot be cured, e.g.
+# note: might still raise DisallowedSequence for certain names, which cannot be cured, e.g.
 ens_cure('?')
-# DisallowedNameError: The name is empty
+# DisallowedSequence: The name is empty
 ens_cure('0χх0.eth')
-# DisallowedNameError: Contains visually confusing characters that are disallowed
+# DisallowedSequence: Contains visually confusing characters from Cyrillic and Latin scripts
 ```

 Get a beautiful name that is optimized for display: